TheTexta/obsidian-main/algorithms.md

-Step by step logical processes to a solution
+#cognitive-psychology
+Algorithms::Methodical logical rules which guarantee solutions to problems